 Over the years Ashtanga Yoga Malmö/Lund (Isabella) has been involved in volunteer work with organisations such as Project Air and Odanadi.
 Both work for women’s (and children’s) rights in Rwanda and India respectively.
 You can read more about the organisations by clicking on the links.
 In 2015 Ashtanga Yoga Malmö/Lund also arranged a fund raiser for Syrian refugees and the Swedish campaign “På Flykt” led by Radiohjälpen.

 In 2016 Ashtanga Yoga Malmö/Lund teamed up with Yogashala Stockholm to help support the work of V-Care (Vision for Culture, Arts, and Research Enhancement); a small NGO based in Mysore India.
 V-Care works for social change and the empowerment of girls and young children though cultural, arts and musical projects.
 The organization is run by Kumudini, wife of Stanly who is the director of Odanadi (see above).
 Every school-year V-Care organises holiday camps for children from the poorest villages around Mysore.
 Through playful activities the children are trained in gender equality and respect.

-In cooperation with Yogashala Stockholm and Astanga Yoga Copenhagen we are regularly arranging special fund raising events to sponsor V-Care and it’s work with children in caste-less communities in the outskirts of Mysore.
+In cooperation with Yogashala Stockholm we have founded the sisterorganisation V-Care Sweden in order to help raise awareness for V-Care.
+We regularly arrange special fund raising events to sponsor V-Care and it’s work with children in caste-less communities in the outskirts of Mysore.
 Our planned planned events are to be found the events calendar.
 If you’re interested in knowing more or want to help/donate, please contact us.